 How do I know if my cat’s vomiting is an emergency?

-Seek emergency care if your cat vomits repeatedly over a few hours, vomits with signs of pain or distress (hunched posture, hiding, rapid breathing), shows signs of dehydration (dry gums, sunken eyes), or if you suspect they ate something toxic.
-Dark or bloody vomit also requires immediate attention.
+Seek emergency care if your cat vomits repeatedly over a few hours, vomits blood or coffee-ground material, shows signs of abdominal pain (hunched posture, vocalization when touched), can’t keep water down, or if vomiting is paired with collapse or severe lethargy.
+Dark or bloody vomit requires immediate attention.

 Can I treat my cat’s vomiting at home?